tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

-When you cast a summoning spell, you also summon some goblin mooks (or other lowly creatures that fit your character’s flavor) as if you had cast the necromancer spell [summon undead](../Classes/Necromancer.md#summon-undead-1st-level) as a 1st level spell (champion: 5th level; epic: 9th level), except you summon 1 fewer mook (so 1d3) and the mooks are humanoid goblins (or whatever) instead of undead.
+When you cast a summoning spell, you also summon some goblin mooks (or other lowly creatures that fit your character’s flavor) as if you had cast the necromancer spell [summon undead](../Classes/Necromancer.md#summon-undead-1st-level) as a 1st level spell, 5th level at champion tier, and 9th level), except you summon 1 fewer mook (so 1d3) and the mooks are humanoid goblins (or whatever at epic tier instead of undead.

 **Quirk:** Maternal monster.